or The Ballad of Sinister Sam and Dexterous Dan

 This began life as a response to a flash prompt on the website of Writers Abroad, the international writers peer group of which I am a member.
 (It’s neither here nor there that I was the one who put the prompt up.
 I didn’t come up with the idea for the ballad till the moment I sat down to write.)

-I had no tune in mind when I wrote it, though I think it ought to be possible to set it to a folk melody.
+When I wrote it I had no particular tune in mind, though I think it ought to be possible to set it to a folk melody.
 I tried to keep the lines to 9 or 10 syllables each, with 4 stressed syllables (though I fear I wandered off in a few cases).
 Poems – especially ones that rhyme – always take me a hell of long time to write, and this was no exception.
 Not least because I rushed the ending.
 I wanted to get on with other things.
 I got some feedback about that from the others on Writers Abroad especially from my Masterclass companion Debbie Hubbard.
 (We’re following a Masterclass course together.)

 To be able to post it here, I had to go back, unpick it and write more lines.
 The ending is much more satisfactory now, I think.

 This post is the first I’ve added to my Articulations category for awhile.
 For a long time now, many of my stories and poems have gone into a metaphorical desk drawer.
 (They’re actually on a hard disc in the computer. 🙂 ) Since joining Writers Abroad, I’ve started submitting them instead to on-line and print magazines.
 But the Pickpockets’ Ballad – I just don’t know where I could send it.
 So, instead, it’s here for your delectation and delight.

 Illustrations and header image font